aws-samples/amazon-managed-service-for-apache-flink-examples/java/JdbcSink/README.md

 ## Flink JDBC Sink

-This example demonstrates how to use the DataStream API JdbcSink to write into a relational database.
+This example demonstrates how to use the DataStream API JdbcSink to write to a relational database.

 * Flink version: 1.20
 * Flink API: DataStream